Introduction to Juice

 • Go 1.25+ for the current main branch.
 Older Juice releases may support older Go versions; check the go.mod file for the version you use.

-go get -u github.com/go-juicedev/juice
+go get github.com/go-juicedev/juice

 Quick Start

-1. Write SQL mapper configuration file
+1. Write the main configuration file config.xml

 <?xml version="1.0" encoding="UTF-8"?>